 Worriedly, he screamed out in a panic, "Mrs. Finster!
 Mrs. Finster!
 How much longer till recess is over?" and absconded in her direction.

 Bob just stared up at Shay, astonished that she had done such a thing… for him.
 She climbed down and asked the kids to release T.J. and his friends, and they obeyed, only one kid losing a tooth for messing with Spinelli.

 Shay walked over to them and said, "Thank you for the help T.J.
 I'm not sure I would have had the courage to say all that if you hadn't given me a head start."
 She admitted, and chatted with all of them for a little bit before everyone but her and Bob dispersed back to their normal recess activities.

 The two sixth graders looked at each other and silently stared for a while before Bob said, "Shay… that was amazing.
 Thank you for doing that."

 She blushed shyly and said, "No, I should be thanking you.
-If I hadn't gotten to know you….
-There's no way I would have ever dreamed of being that bold.
-You taught me how to voice what I'm feeling… and I'm so happy for all of your help."
+If I hadn't gotten to know you… There's no way I would have ever dreamed of being that bold.
+You taught me how to voice what I'm feeling…"

-Bob felt some heat rising to his cheeks as well as she complimented him, and instead of replying he gestured to the top of the jungle gym again.
+Bob felt some heat rising to his cheeks as well as she complimented him, and instead of replying he gestured to Old Rusty again.
 The pair climbed up to the top and sat at their normal places, overlooking the playground.
 Before anyone else came up, Bob quickly leaned over and kissed Shay on the cheek, blushing immensely as he did, and the pulled away quickly before anyone else could see.

-Shay giggled and reached over to place her hand on his own as the two of them enjoyed this true moment of peace and fulfillment.
+Shay giggled and reached over to place her hand on his own as the two of them enjoyed the moment.
 Really… what a year…